karkaratz/docker-spark-3.0.1/README.md

 </pre>

 # Edit docker-compose.yml
-You need to edit the spark-composer/docker-compose.yml file in order to substitute karkaratz/spark_3_0_1 with $YOURTAG (The tag you selected earlier).
+You need to edit the spark-composer/docker-compose.yml file in order to substitute karkaratz/spark_3_0_1 with $YOURTAG (The tag you selected earlier) otherwise the cluster would be starteed with images that are already created in Docker Hub.

 # Start the cluster